An itemised funeral quote: hands sorting funeral paperwork in a folder

 Long-distance transport: $2 to $7.50 per km.
 Triggered outside a 50km to 100km radius.
 As an illustration, a 200km regional transfer at the higher rate would add around $1,500 to the invoice.

-Embalming: $550 to $1,600.
+Embalming: priced separately, so ask for the figure in writing.
 Not legally required in most Australian states for standard-timeframe funerals.
 Required for repatriation overseas.
 Sometimes presented as mandatory for viewings when it is not.

 What a direct cremation actually costs